 As well as making heart attack or heart failure more likely, insufficient sleep makes you more likely to develop diabetes or have a stroke.
 For your mental and physical health, make sure you don’t spend too many sleepless nights out of bed.

 Have you ever made a bad decision?
-Everyone makes a bad choice at some point in their lives, and the likelihood of you having a lapse of judgment and doing the wrong thing increases significantly if you’re tired.
+Everyone makes a bad choice at some point in their lives, and the likelihood of you having a lapse of judgement and doing the wrong thing increases significantly if you’re tired.

 When you don’t sleep, your ability to logically assess situations significantly drops, making even the easiest decisions difficult.
 This affects your work, your health and, in many cases, even your personal life.
 It can also lead to dangerous situations, whether you are aware of them or not.
 When asked what one of the most hazardous situations arising from lack of sleep were, Dr Brandon Peters, M.D stated: